How to Create an SEO Friendly Website Structure for Better User ExperienceTuesday October 10th, 2017

 This is the key point in SEO-focused website design that can make or break your site.

 Many web designers do not fully grasp how SEO impacts the overall user experience and user paths.
+It would be best to hire your most trusted website design agency.

 It’s important to understand how search engines will rank individual pages.
 Occasionally, a user’s first experience with your site will be a very specific page that is discovered with long tail search.
 They will then proceed to explore your site backwards, from a very specific topic, and then navigating to the Home and About pages to learn more about your brand.
 Good website design values this SEO research and doesn’t limit navigation to a homepage or top down mentality.